Cartagena’s Independence Day – A Holiday Worth Learning About

-On August 20, 1815, Spanish navy general Pablo Morillo arrived to the Cartagena coast with his boat fleet.
+On August 20, 1815, Spanish navy general Pablo Morillo arrived at the Cartagena coast with his boat fleet.
 Knowing that Cartagena was heavily fortified, he pulled a brilliant maneuver.
-He positioned his boats stratigically along the Cartagena coast line imposing a blockade.
+He positioned his boats strategically along the Cartagena coastline imposing a blockade.
 He did not allow any food, or products to come in or out of Cartagena.
 The Cartagena patriots barricaded themselves within the city walls and waited.

-On October 10, 1821 the acting Spanish governor, Brigadier Torres y Velasco, handed the city over the patriots, this time for good.
+On October 10, 1821, the acting Spanish governor, Brigadier Torres y Velasco, handed the city to the Patriots, this time for good.

 Colombia’s independence is long and bloody.
-November 11 is an important date because it was a precedent to all independence revolutions throughout South America.
-This sense of revolution and bravery that the people from Cartagena displayed earned their city the nickname la “Ciudad Heroica” the “Heroic City.”
+November 11 is an important date because it was a precedent for all independence revolutions throughout South America.
+This sense of revolution and bravery that the people of Cartagena displayed earned their city the nickname la “Ciudad Heroica” the “Heroic City.”

 Researching Colombia’s independence history has motivated me to go visit Cartagena and learn more about this beautiful country’s rich and sometimes tragic history.
 By learning our past we understand our present and avoid pitfalls in the future.